MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

  :::image type="content" source="media/batching-qsharp.png" alt-text="Screenshot of the table of results of a resource estimation job for 16 configurations.":::

 You can also access individual results by providing a number as index.
-For example, `results[0]` to show the results table of the first configuration, which has the first set of target parameters and bit width 8.
+For example, `results[0]` to show the results table of the first configuration, which has the first set of target parameters and bit width of 8.

 ### Batching with Qiskit